-- □ Flock is of an age where it could be held for the time period required to test negative for the virus. - □ The flock should be tested for virus by RT-PCR and/or VI.
-Sample size is 11 swabs per house with a minimum of 33 swabs per flock.
-A negative test is required within 72 hours of movement. - Strict biosecurity as outlined in the flock plan can be maintained until the flock is processed. - Proximity to other commercial farms is considered in the decision to allow controlled marketing. - Processing plant is available to receive the birds. - Processing can occur when there is sufficient time to allow for a thorough cleaning and disinfection of the processing plant as well as all equipment used in the loading and transportation of the flock (e.g.) at the end of the week or the end of a shift.
+- Flock is of an age where it could be held for the time period required to test negative for the virus. - The flock has been tested by RT-PCR or VI a minimum of 2 times at least 7 days apart.
+The last test should be conducted within 72 hours of processing.
+Sample size is 33 swabs per house. - Strict biosecurity as outlined in the flock plan can be maintained until the flock is processed.

+- Proximity to other commercial farms is considered in the decision to allow controlled marketing. - Processing plant is available to receive the birds. - Processing can occur when there is sufficient time to allow for a thorough cleaning and disinfection of the processing plant as well as all equipment used in the loading and transportation of the flock (e.g.) at the end of the week or the end of a shift.